paulwarren/nzde/dict/G/README.md

 >  Christchurch Mayor Vicki Buck said.. that while normal men thought about sex 30 percent of the time, Golden Oldies thought about it 83 percent. <i>(Oct 6, 1995,Evening Post,29</i>)

 >  The Oldies has become identified throughout the world as a Kiwi inspiration; and not a little glory has accrued from this and the insistence that.. all newcomers adhere to the festival's motto of 'Fun, Friendship and Fraternity'. <i>(Oct 6, 1995,Evening Post,29</i>)

+## golden oldie

+ <i>n.</i> an elderly person

+>  Some friends and I were having a meal and, as a change from the usual after-dinner debate on the splendour / swindle / benefit / threat / necessity / irrelevance of the Treaty of Waitangi, we got on to the golden-oldie topic of law-breaking on the roads. <i>(Aug 12, 1989,Listener (New Zealand Listener),37</i>)

+>  <b>MANTELL</b> The three golden oldies looked up expectantly when he approached, nodded sagely when he told them police would be along shortly to take charge. <i>(1983,Murder to Burn,21</i>)

+>  [Hdg] Charity gathering of golden oldies. <i>(Sep 7, 2000,Evening Post,3</i>)

+>  We didn't understand golden oldies then and every day was like World War III. <i>(Oct 1, 1995,Sunday Star Times,B2</i>)